safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 ```

-## Transaction Decoder
+## Transaction decoder

-The Safe transaction service can decode contract interactions.
-To achieve it, the service periodically gets source and ABIs from different sources like Sourcify, etherscan, and blockscout using the `safe-eth-py` library.
+The Safe Transaction Service can decode contract interactions.
+To achieve it, the service periodically gets source and ABIs from different sources like Sourcify, Etherscan, and Blockscout using the `safe-eth-py` library.
 The detection of contract interactions is done in a periodic task executed every hour for `multisig-transaction` and `module-transactions` or every six hours for `multisend-transactions` on `worker-contracts-tokens`.
 For every new contract, the service tries to download the source, and the ABI requests it first to Sourcify, then Etherscan, and as a last chance, Blockscout.
 It's important to know that not all these data sources are supported or configured for every network on `safe-eth-py`.
 Supported and configured networks on `safe-eth-py`: